Induction for extended affine type A Soergel bimodules: first steps: Rouquier-Soergel calculus

-is central, in the sense that it can be slid through all diagrams (i.e. it commutes horizontally with all morphisms).
-Note that this morphism is equal to $\fbox{y}$ (up to sign, depending on conventions) in~\cite{mackaay-thiel}, because it is equal to the sum of all simple roots.
+is central, in the sense that it can be slid through all diagrams (i.e. it commutes horizontally with all morphisms), because it is equal to the sum of all simple roots.

 \begin{defn} The {\em extended Soergel category} $\Sext_n$ is the Karoubi envelope of the additive envelope of $\BSext_n$. \end{defn}